-What is the maximum voltage which ROTOCON are rated to?
+What is the maximum voltage ROTOCON’s are rated to?

-What is the maximum RPM which ROTOCON are rated to?
+What is the maximum RPM ROTOCON slip rings are rated to?

 Given their unique design, ROTOCON rotary electrical connectors are able to operate at much higher RPM’s than conventional, brushed slip rings.
-The maximum RPM of ROTOCONs is dependent on the series and duration of speed, for operation questions above the rated max RPM – contact Meridian Laboratory.
+The maximum RPM of any ROTOCON is dependent on the series (configuration type) and duration of speed, environmental conditions, and other factors.
+For speeds ranging above 3,000 RPM – please see our full series of MM-Series, Miniature High-Speed ROTOCONs.
+For application speeds ranging up to 40,000 RPM – please see our UHS-Series, Ultra-High Speed ROTOCONs.
+For operation questions above the rated max RPM – contact Meridian Laboratory.

 Yes!
-Meridian Laboratory has a wide variety of through-hole ROTOCON rotary electrical connectors available to mount on a shaft, up to 4.00” in diameter.
+Meridian Laboratory has a wide variety of through-hole (also called through-bore) ROTOCON rotary electrical connectors available to mount on a shaft, up to 4.00” in diameter.
 Click here for more information on our Through-Hole, MXT-Series.

 Do you have stocked product?

 Yes!
-Meridian Laboratory has a wide array of standard, Ethernet/communication ready, power, signal, and thermocouple ROTOCONs in stock – but excels past its competitors in providing custom and optimized solutions in a quick and timely fashion, without engineering or development fees.
+Meridian Laboratory has a wide array of standard, Ethernet/communication ready, power, signal, and thermocouple ROTOCONs in stock.
+In addition to standard models, we excel in providing custom and optimized solutions in a quick and timely fashion, without engineering or development fees.

 Yes!
-Meridian Laboratory has over 1,200 standard models which can be built to meet your needs (many of which are kept in stock) but has the ability to deliver specialized and custom slip ring solutions in a matter of weeks time – or provide value add products and services such as rotary unions, fiber optic rotary joints, encoders, and other engineering and design related services.
+Meridian Laboratory has over 5,000 standard models, any of which can be built to meet your needs (and many of which are kept in stock).
+We also have the ability to deliver specialized and custom slip ring solutions in a matter of weeks time, in-house – or provide value added products and services such as rotary unions, fiber optic rotary joints, encoders, and other engineering and design related services.
 Click here for more information on customized solutions.

 Do you offer rotary unions?